mdolata/worldcupboard/README.md

      - home team
      - away team
    - returns
+     - result of the operation (boolean)
-     - game id?
+     - game id
  - finish a game
    - receives
-     - game id?
+     - game id
    - returns
-     - result of the operation (boolean/enum)
+     - result of the operation (boolean)
      - final score
  - add event
    - receives
-     - game id?
+     - game id
-     - home team score
-     - away team score
+     - team that scores
    - returns
-     - result of the operation (boolean/enum)
+     - result of the operation (boolean)
  - get summary
    - returns
-     - game id?
-     - list of games
+     - list of matches with scores
      - order by total score then by creation time

 # Possible errors by operation